vorcigernix/engineeringroles/developers/intern.md

 # Intern&Probation
 > You are good.
 Only 20% of candidates pass socialbakers interview.
 What we expect from you is that you gain the general knowledge of Socialbakers systems soon and you will level up to 1.
 We have a limited capacity needed to this job level and we do not plan to keep this level as a long term.
 This level is expected to be mentored by more experienced developer.

+### Title
+* Internship developer

+### Role description
+* A person who is constantly reinventing, learning and improving in order to be able to work on the product and deliver values

+### Essential skills
+* Basic knowledge of software engineering
+* Writing readable/testable code
+* Continuous learning
+* Measurable progress
+* Learning from mistakes

+### Nice-to-have skills
+* Good communication
+* Thirst for knowledge

+### Setbacks
+* No significant progress
+* No motivation
+* Poor code quality

+## OLD DESC

 ### Should have
 * Competency to learn at least one programming language